-Loss Item 3: Loss of Communal Property and Resources Unit of Entitlement Entitlements Application Guidelines Additional Services VC for communal property; All villagers losing access to common land areas for pasture and fuel wood Negotiated Value (NV) of land will be paid to the VC A plot in community-based resettlement site for each communal property as schools, mosque, burial ground, health center, community center etc. The project will construct the structures for common properties in the project-managed the District Collector based on the Unit Rates agreed upon at a Jirga comprising VC, and District Collector, 2.
-Project/District Collector will pay for the land of common properties.
-3. The VC will construct by the Director-SRU to organize legal documents in support of the compensation payments for the common properties.
-Social and Resettlement Unit with guidance from an experienced organization in this resettlement sites selected by the PAPs and the sitting of the common properties will be decided by the VC. resettlement site. community utilizing the comm land a sustainably. in non rea
+Loss Item 3: Loss of Communal Property and Resources Unit of Entitlement Entitlements Application Guidelines Additional Services Unit of Entitlement VC for communal property; All villagers losing access to common land areas for pasture and fuel wood Negotiated Value (NV) of land will be paid to the VC A plot in community- based resettlement site NV will be computed by the District Collector based on the Unit Rates agreed upon at a Jirga comprising VC, and VC will be assisted by the Director-SRU to organize legal documents in support of the compensation payments for the common properties.
+Social and construct the 3.
+The VC will construct the common land structures for common properties in the project-managed the common properties at each resettlement site with area sustainably.

+resettlement sites planning inputs and

+selected by the PAPs monitoring by Project

+and the sitting of the of each resettlement

+common properties will site.

+be decided by the VC.

+Implementation leave •

-- 1. NV will be determined and approved for the project following the procedure as stated under Loss Item - 2.
+NV will be determined and approved for the project following the procedure as stated under Loss Item 1.

+It will be determined and approved for the project following the procedure as stated under Loss Item 1.
 The VC will be responsible for the relocation of community property sites.

-3. Loss Item 4: Loss of Res sidential Structures Unit of Entitlement Entitlements Application Guidelines Additional Services Owner(s) of the structures identified by District Collector through Land Acquisition Survey 1.
-Replacement Value (RV) of residential structure.
-2. Transfer/relocation Grant @ PKR 100/- (One hundred) per square meter of affected structure.
-3. Reconstruction Grant @ PKR 250/- (Two hundred and fifty) per square meter of affected structure.
-4. Special Assistance of one-time payment of PKR 5000/- (Five thousand) for each female, disabled, elderly headed and very poor households.
-5. Owner will be allowed to take away all salvageable materials free of cost.
-6. The households moving and settling outside the project district will be eligible of getting a special allowance for relocation @ Rs.
-50,000/- in addition to their actual compensation and other allowances.
-Works Department will determine the RV based on the Unit Rate agreed at the Jirga will compute the RV.
+Residential Structures ommunity property sites.
+Unit of Entitlement Entitlements Application Guidelines Additional Services Owner(s) of the structures identified by District Collector through Land Acquisition Survey Replacement Value (RV) of residential structure.
+Transfer/relocation Grant @ PKR 100/- (One hundred) per square meter of affected structure.
+Reconstruction Grant @ PKR 250/- (Two hundred and fifty) per square meter of affected structure.
+Special Assistance of one-time payment of PKR 5000/- (Five thousand) for each female, disabled, elderly headed and very poor households.
+Owner will be allowed to take away all salvageable materials free of cost.
+The households moving and settling outside the project district will be eligible of getting a special allowance for relocation @ PKR 50,000/- in addition to their actual compensation and other allowances.
+1. Applicable to all structures located within the acquisition areas.
+2. District Collector with expertise from Communication and Works Department will determine the RV based on the Unit Rate agreed at the Jirga will compute the RV.
 When necessary, PRO will be employed to verify structures eligible for RV and other assistance.
 3. Project/PMU will pay for structures through District Collector; 4.
 The Project will provide other resettlement benefits directly with assistance from Social and Resettlement Unit; 5.
-Owner will be allowed to take away all salvageable materials free of cost resettled.
+Owner will be allowed to take away all salvageable materials free of cost 6.
+The affected households moving and settling outside the project resettled developed site will be eligible of getting a special allowance for relocation @ PKR 50,000/- in addition to their actual compensation.
+These affectees would not be eligible to have a developed plot in resettled.
+Assistance in relocation and reconstructionis provided by the Project Resettlement Unit.

-- 1. Land Acquisition Survey conducted by District Collector and Detailed Measurement Survey by Communication and Works Department (C&W) will assess and record details such as floor area and category of structure of to be demolished. - The Unit Rate for different types of residential structures will be computed by the Executive Engineer, C&W and approved at a Jirga comprising representatives from all affected villages and District Collector or representative; - 3.
+- 1. Land Acquisition Survey conducted by District Collector and Detailed Measurement Survey by Communication and Works Department (C&W) will assess and record details such as floor area and category of structure of to be demolished. - 2.
+The Unit Rate for different types of residential structures will be computed by the Executive Engineer, C&W and approved at a Jirga comprising representatives from all affected villages and District Collector or representative; - 3.
 Compensation must be paid before PAPs dismantles and removes the structures as per civil works requirement at new site of resettlement. - 4.
 The date of service of notice under section 4 and/or Inventory Census will be the cut-off date for all structures to be removed.